Timidalucia/Mini-Research-Problem/README.md

 ### Final Takeaway

 In this local notebook workflow, **SFT + LoRA provided the best accuracy-efficiency tradeoff overall**, while **GRPO + LoRA demonstrated an interesting low-parameter direction but did not yet surpass SFT in raw reasoning performance**.

 ---

+## Limitations

+This study should be interpreted as a compact local-environment experiment rather than a definitive benchmark of post-training methods.

+First, all experiments were run in a **local setup**, which means the results are useful for comparing behavior within this project, but they are not yet strong enough to claim a general conclusion about SFT + LoRA versus GRPO + LoRA at larger scale.

+Second, the **GRPO + LoRA branch was trained on CPU**, while the overall project was constrained by practical local compute limits.
+This matters because CPU training is much slower and may affect optimization efficiency, experiment breadth, and how many hyperparameter settings can realistically be explored.
+So while the evaluation protocol was kept consistent, the overall comparison is not perfectly matched in training environment and tuning budget.

+Third, this project evaluates only a **small set of configurations**:
+- SFT + LoRA at `r = 8, 4, 2`
+- GRPO + LoRA at `r = 2`

+This means the comparison is informative, but still narrow.
+A broader sweep over ranks, reward settings, learning rates, training steps, and decoding settings would make the conclusions stronger.

+Finally, a more rigorous study should include:
+- a more tightly matched hardware setting across methods
+- repeated training runs with different random seeds
+- larger held-out evaluation sets
+- stronger ablations on prompt design, extraction rules, and hyperparameters
+- future comparison with **LoRA-XS** and **TinyLoRA** under the same protocol

+So the current conclusion is best understood as an **early exploratory result**: in this local setup, **SFT + LoRA appears stronger in raw accuracy**, while **GRPO + LoRA remains interesting for its much smaller trainable parameter budget**.
+A more controlled and larger-scale test would be needed to make the comparison more definitive.

+---